Code-Institute-Submissions/story-chain/README.md

 ### View for a guest user ###

 A user that is not logged in and/or registered, will see a list of all stories on the homepage.
 There is also a call to action button 'Join Us!' urging them to register.
 They also have a navigation menu, only containing 'Home', 'Register' and 'Log In'.
 All other functionality is restricted to a logged in user.
-They are able to click the 'Read More' button when the click a card where the title of the story is, which will lead them to the 'Read Story' page.
+They are able to click the 'Read More' button in the story card, which will lead them to the 'Read Story' page.
 Here they are also prompted to register/login to benefit from the full functionality of the site.

 ### View for logged in user ###

 A logged in user will benefit from the full functionality of the site.
 The navigation will contain: 'Home', 'Profile (with their username for ease)', 'Add' and 'Logout'.
 This user can then add a new story by clicking the 'Add' button in the navigation or on their profile.
 The added functionality for this user is the ability to add a story, edit that story and even delete is.
 This functionality is restricted for only to the user that is logged in and is also the creator of that story.
 In the profile there are also functions for changing once username, password and even delete their account.
+The can also add a 'chain' to content created by a different user.
 All this added functionality is also available to the site owner via an "admin" account.

 ### User Stories ###